Curtain Fullness Guide: How Wide Should Curtains Be for a Luxurious Look?

 Yes.
 Grommet headers flatten fabric, so extra width helps create fuller folds.

-Why do my curtains look cheap even though they weren’t?
+Why do my curtains look cheap even though they were not?

 In most cases, the issue is insufficient curtain width, not fabric quality.